Gingerbread Bundt Cake

 Notes

-- ย When filling the pan, push as much batter into every corner or nook and cranny as possible.
-This batter expands upward but not outward–so take a few extra minutes and manually fill any edges.
-The first time we made this cake, we lost a good 2 inches from the decorative bottom of the gingerbread house pan because we assumed the batter would fill in the spots ๐
+- When filling the pan, push as much batter into every corner or nook and cranny as possible.
+This batter expands upward but not outward–so take a few extra minutes and manually fill any edges or you may lose some detail in the design.

 Stay tuned for a few more goodies here on the site before Christmas but until then, keep up with me on Instagram (@thedachshundmom) and be sure to share your delicious creations with friends!